Acura TL: First generation (UA1–UA3; 1996)

-The 2.5 TL was positioned as the sporty model and the 3.2 focused more upon a luxurious ride.
-There were minimal styling differences between the two, but the 3.2 TL had larger tires despite the 2.5 TL's more sporty marketing.
+The 2.5 TL was positioned as the sporty model, with the 3.2 TL focusing more upon a luxurious ride.
 Moreover, the added power in the 3.2 TL gave it better acceleration.
-Both engines were mounted in a front-rear, or longitudinal position.
+Both gasoline engines were mounted in a front-rear, or longitudinal position.
 This contrasted with the more typical transverse engine mount style, and was intended to provide better weight distribution and reduce nose dive.
-The engine mount design resulted in an elongated hood for the first generation TL, a shorter front overhang and longer wheelbase, fitting for a near-luxury car.
-The inline-5 engine in the 2.5 TL competed with similar 5-cylinder engines offered in Audi and Volvo models.
+The engine mount design resulted in an elongated hood for the first-generation TL, a shorter front overhang and longer wheelbase, fitting for a near-luxury car.
+The inline-five engine in the 2.5 TL competed with similar five-cylinder engines offered in Audi and Volvo models.

 The first 1996 Acura TL was manufactured at Sayama, Japan on March 28, 1995.
-Sales of the 2.5 TL began in spring 1995, but the 3.2 TL was delayed until fall because of a U.S.-Japan trade dispute.
+Sales of the 2.5 TL began in early 1995, but the 3.2 TL was delayed until late 1995 because of a U.S.-Japan trade dispute.
 The U.S. government had threatened to impose 100% tariffs on higher-priced Japanese cars in response a growing U.S.-Japan trade deficit.
 Ultimately a deal was reached which avoided the tariffs.

-The first generation Acura TL had standard features including dual airbags, antilock brakes, automatic climate control, a cassette/CD player sound system, and power windows and locks.
+The first-generation Acura TL had standard features including dual airbags, anti-lock brakes, automatic climate control, a cassette/CD player sound system, and power windows and locks.
 Leather was standard on the more upscale 3.2 TL, while the 2.5 TL featured a firmer suspension setup.
 Like its predecessor, the Vigor, this generation TL was a 4-door pillared hardtop, with frameless windows.